Thursday, March 26, 2009

 where did it come from and what is it's history?

-The truth is the history is very spotty, very little documentation and to make things worse the term "Shag" has come to mean various things just like the term Jitterbug.
+The truth is the history is very spotty, very little documentation and to make things worse the term "Shag" has come to mean many unrelated dances just like the term Jitterbug.

 The Term Collegiate, was simply a descriptive term used to explain who, or the way a dance was done. for instance Collegiate Waltz, or Collegiate Fox Trot, simply put, this was the way the College Kids did the dance.

-No tied to any ballroom or studio standard or structure but rather to whatever they felt was the way.
-This could be consider a rebellious type of dance, but not so much in that they just had their own way which was or could of been the trendy or cool way to do it.
-Different schools had there way to do things and this is what set them a part, however being done by this age group created the College set.
+This style was not tied to any studio standard or structure but rather to whatever they felt was the way.
+This could be consider a rebellious type of dance, but not so much in that they just had their own way which was or could of been the trendy way to do it.
+Different schools had there way to do things and this is what set them a part, the College set.

 So now, we just have Shag. where does this word even come from? well, I know the word is in fact used in a 1890 book with the definition being a Vaudeville Performer.
 This definition of the term Shag continued to be used all the way into the 1920's, however it's definition changed to be more specific describing Burlesque acts, and not just any Vaudeville performer.

 One of the most knowledgeable historians in this field is Lance Benishek.
-He reminds us that these Vaudeville Performers did a step called the Flea Hop which consisted of a Step Hop which alternated right to left, and that it is very possible that dance came from that.
+He reminds us that these Vaudeville Performers did a step called the Flea Hop which consisted of a Step Hop which alternated right to left, and that is one of the possibilities.

 Let's put all this Term History to rest for a second and let me introduce to you the first use of the Partner dance called "The Shag" .

-Although, in the south there were contest every summer at the Ballrooms from 1929, it did not make it to the newspapers until 1932.
-This is the first Newspaper article I have that mentions the Shag:
+Although, in the south there were contest every summer at the Ballrooms starting in 1929, there was no mention until 1932.

 July 22,1932 (Ironwood Daily Globe)